RachelMovsisian/maven-hello-world/readme.md

-# A simple, minimal Maven example: hello world
+# A not simple, minimal Maven example: hello world

 ## Overview
 This project demonstrates a complete automated workflow for building, versioning, and delivering the Java application using: